devopstf/gauntlt-zap/README.md

 - Gauntlt is installed and is set as the entrypoint
 - You can run `make path` for including `gauntlt-docker`and other scripts into your path
 - Gauntlt is based on [Aruba extension](https://github.com/cucumber/aruba) for [Cumcumber framework](https://github.com/cucumber/cucumber-ruby); hence yo can define your attacks using [Gherkin syntax](https://docs.cucumber.io/gherkin/reference/) for your scenarios (i.e. using Given, When, Then, clauses)
-- You can find sample attacks from James Wicketts's classes included into the ``attcks`` folder.
+- You can find sample attacks from James Wicketts's classes included into the ``attacks`` folder.

 You can also run your attacks using Arachni or ZAP outside Gauntlt.